Current Residents Resources

 Most utility providers will only put an account in one person’s name.
 Please work this out with your roommates/significant others.

-If a utility is billed through Matchbox, as outlined in the lease, the bill will be sent electronically to the tenant whos last name is alphabetically higher.
+If a utility is billed through Matchbox, as outlined in the lease, the bill will be sent electronically to the tenant whose last name is alphabetically higher.
 The bill will not be split between roommates and this will need to be worked out between the occupants.

 Learn more about utilities here.